nathankurt/dynatrace-terraform-aws/terraform-labs.md

 # Terraform DT Managed Lab

+## Purpose

+In this lab, The goal is to use [Terraform](https://www.terraform.io/) to spin up an instance of Dynatrace Managed and deploy both a cluster and environment active gates on other EC2 Instances.
+This will help get you familiar with both the concept of [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) as well as basic AWS usage, security practices, and working in a sealed environment.

+### Pre Requisites
+* Side Note: I highly recommend installing WSL since it will allow you to use things like the [terminal from VS Code when you press `Ctrl + ~`](https://dev.to/micahshute/setting-up-windows-subsytem-for-linux-3b7n)
+  * I have my WSL Set up using [hyper and zsh](https://medium.com/@ssharizal/hyper-js-oh-my-zsh-as-ubuntu-on-windows-wsl-terminal-8bf577cdbd97) with the [powerlevel10k theme](https://github.com/romkatv/powerlevel10k)(it's crazy fast, would use) Also I use [this neovim setup](https://github.com/Optixal/neovim-init.vim) and I like it a lot.

 ## Installing Terraform

-* In your linux VM or Linux Subsystem for Windows(My preferred route), go ahead and run `wget https://releases.hashicorp.com/terraform/0.12.20/terraform_0.12.20_linux_amd64.zip` or `brew install terraform` if you have linuxbrew set up in your vm.
+* In your linux VM or Windows Subsystem For Linux (My preferred route), go ahead and run `wget https://releases.hashicorp.com/terraform/0.12.20/terraform_0.12.20_linux_amd64.zip` or `brew install terraform` if you have linuxbrew set up in your vm.
 * If you went the wget route, make sure to unzip the file and move the terraform file to `/bin` to add it to your path